AvinashMahala/InterviewPrep/Gartner_IT/TechnicalInterview/QuestPondYoutube/Set03_OOPS.md

 **Conclusion:**
 We have covered the key concepts of object-oriented programming and their applications in C#.
 Understanding these concepts is crucial for technical interviews.
 Remember, preparation is key to success.
 Happy learning and job hunting!
 Visit questpond.com for more resources and support.

+### Question 01: Why do we need OOP?
+Object-oriented programming (OOP) helps in modeling software based on real-world objects.
+This approach simplifies complex software development by making the system more modular, flexible, and maintainable.
+For example, in a hospital management system, entities like `Patient` and `Doctor` can be modeled as classes with specific attributes and behaviors.
+This makes the code more intuitive and easier to manage.

+### Question 02: What are the important pillars in OOP?
+The four important pillars of OOP are:
+1. **Abstraction:** Showing only the necessary details to the outside world.
+2. **Polymorphism:** Allowing objects to be treated as instances of their parent class.
+3. **Inheritance:** Allowing a new class to inherit properties and methods from an existing class.
+4. **Encapsulation:** Hiding the internal state and requiring all interaction to be performed through an object's methods.

+### Question 03: What is a Class and Object?
+- **Class:** A blueprint or template for creating objects.
+It defines properties and methods common to all objects of that type.
+- **Object:** An instance of a class.
+It represents an entity with state and behavior defined by the class.

+### Question 04: Abstraction vs Encapsulation?
+- **Abstraction:** Focuses on exposing only the necessary aspects of an object while hiding the complex implementation details.
+It's a design principle.
+- **Encapsulation:** Focuses on restricting access to certain details of an object and bundling data with the methods that operate on that data.
+It's a coding principle used to implement abstraction.

+### Question 05: Explain Inheritance?
+Inheritance is a mechanism where a new class, known as a derived or child class, inherits properties and behaviors (methods) from an existing class, known as a base or parent class.
+This promotes code reusability.

+### Question 06: Explain Virtual Keyword?
+The virtual keyword is used in a base class to allow derived classes to override a method.
+This enables polymorphism where a method in the derived class can provide a specific implementation that overrides the base class method.

+### Question 07: What is Overriding?
+Overriding allows a derived class to provide a specific implementation of a method that is already defined in its base class using the `override` keyword.

+### Question 08: Explain Overloading?
+Overloading allows multiple methods in the same class to have the same name but different parameters (signatures).

+### Question 09: Overloading vs Overriding?
+- **Overloading:** In the same class, having multiple methods with the same name but different signatures.
+- **Overriding:** In a parent-child relationship, redefining a method in the child class that is already defined in the parent class.

+### Question 10: What is Polymorphism?
+Polymorphism is the ability of an object to take many forms.
+It allows methods to do different things based on the object it is acting upon.

+### Question 11: Can Polymorphism work without Inheritance?
+No, inheritance is essential to achieve polymorphism.
+Polymorphism relies on a base class reference to point to a derived class object.

+### Question 12: Explain Static vs Dynamic Polymorphism?
+- **Static Polymorphism (Compile-time):** Implemented using method overloading.
+- **Dynamic Polymorphism (Run-time):** Implemented using method overriding.

+### Question 13: Explain Operator Overloading?
+Operator overloading allows you to redefine the way operators work with user-defined types, enabling custom behavior for operators like `+`, `-`, etc.

+### Question 14: How to do Custom Operator Overloading?
+To perform custom operator overloading, you need to define the operator keyword followed by the operator symbol and the required logic in a static method within the class.

+### Question 15: Why do we need Abstract Classes?
+Abstract classes are used to define a template for other classes.
+They can contain both complete and incomplete methods.
+Complete methods provide shared functionality, while incomplete methods (abstract methods) must be implemented by derived classes.
+This helps in defining a common interface for all the subclasses while allowing specific implementations.

+### Question 16: Are Abstract methods Virtual?
+Yes, abstract methods are implicitly virtual.
+They must be overridden in non-abstract derived classes.

+### Question 17: Can we create an instance of Abstract Classes?
+No, you cannot create an instance of an abstract class directly.
+Abstract classes are meant to be inherited by other classes.

+### Question 18: Is it compulsory to implement Abstract Methods?
+Yes, it is compulsory for non-abstract derived classes to implement all abstract methods of the base abstract class.

+### Question 19: Why simple base class cannot replace Abstract Classes?
+A simple base class cannot enforce the implementation of its methods in derived classes.
+An abstract class, on the other hand, ensures that any derived class provides implementations for all its abstract methods, ensuring a consistent interface.

+### Question 20: Explain Interface and Why do we need it?
+An interface is a contract that defines a set of methods and properties that the implementing class must provide.
+Interfaces are used to achieve multiple inheritances and to define capabilities that can be shared across different classes.

+### Question 21: Can we write logic in Interface?
+No, interfaces cannot contain any implementation logic.
+They can only contain method signatures and properties.

+### Question 22: Can we define methods as private in Interface?
+No, all members of an interface are implicitly public and cannot have access modifiers like private or protected.

+### Question 23: To change Interface what's the best practice?
+The best practice to change an interface is to create a new interface and implement it in the necessary classes.
+This approach avoids breaking existing code that depends on the old interface.

+### Question 24: Explain Multiple Inheritance in Interfaces?
+Multiple inheritances are achieved in interfaces by allowing a class to implement multiple interfaces.
+This enables a class to inherit behaviors and capabilities from more than one interface.

+### Question 25: Explain Interface Segregation Principle?
+The Interface Segregation Principle (ISP) states that no client should be forced to depend on methods it does not use.
+It promotes the creation of smaller, more specific interfaces rather than a single, large, general-purpose interface.

+### Question 26: Can we create instance of Interface?
+No, you cannot create an instance of an interface directly.
+An interface can only be implemented by a class or another interface.

+### Question 27: Can we do multiple inheritance of Interface?
+Yes, a class can implement multiple interfaces, thereby achieving multiple inheritances.
+This allows a class to inherit and implement methods and properties from multiple sources.